villaindotlove/mtgrandom/README.md

 ## Project Overview

-The project is structured into three main parts:
+The project is structured into these main parts:

+1. **Set Generation (`set`)**: Attempt to generate a cohesive set, with themes and mechanics.

 1. **Card JSON Generation (`cards`)**: This part of the project generates the card details in a JSON format.
 It utilizes a pre-existing dataset, optionally allows for custom card names, and makes use of AI to generate card details.

-2. **Image Generation (`images`)**: This step uses a generative graphics model to produce captivating images for the generated cards.
+1. **Image Generation (`images`)**: This step uses a generative graphics model to produce captivating images for the generated cards.

-3. **Full Card Generation (`full`)**: This combines the card details with the generated images to render full Magic card designs.
+1. **Full Card Generation (`full`)**: This combines the card details with the generated images to render full Magic card designs.

 ## How to Run